cebcar/Tuxedo-ij/TechDocs/DevOps/tools/IntelliJ.md

       having the New File menu items sometimes disappear
       - apparently, however, others have made it work
     - **use the keyboard** to select a menu option to create a new file by template

-#### Settings Repository

-/todo/ recreate settings repo to better document configuration, especially for inspections /
-- IntelliJ platform supports settings that are shared across repositories
-- we use a shared settings repo at cebcar/ij-config

-#### Templates
-- We use WebStorm Live Templates for both:
-  - adding standard content to files
-  - creating new files

-- WebStorm supports File and Code Templates for creating new files.
-  - However, we have not been able to:
-    - reliably add files via template without having the New File menu items sometimes disappear
-      - apparently, however, others have made it work
-    - *use the keyboard to select a menu option to create a new file by template

 #### folder .cebcar
 - folder .cebcar, at root level of repository, is available for use by scripting operations